Board of Governors

 Yes.
 During the year, contact is maintained between the Chair of the Board and the Chair of the PTA.

 Parents of the school are at all times encouraged to express ideas, concerns and suggestions through proper channels as described in the Parents’ Handbook.
-Five parent members are elected to the Board by the parent body, which comprises the electorate.
-The open meeting once a year is an excellent forum for parents to express their parental comments to the Board.
+Two parent members are elected to the Board by the parent body, which comprises the electorate.
+Parents are welcome to express their parental comments to the Board.
 It should be noted that the Board shall carefully consider the advice of any parent.
 However, the Board may depart from the advice given if such advice is not considered appropriate for the benefit of all and in line with school policies.

 Decisions are approved by a majority of the members of the Board.
 The Principal has the responsibility for carrying out, through supplementary regulations and directives, the decisions established by the Board.
 Changes in school Policy may be recommended at any time by the Board to the Council for approval.
 Policy changes are effective when approved by the Council of Trustees.